-I am currently working on a second book with the working title The Future That Never Arrived: Experimental Drugs and Cold War Science.
-Based on research in private and public archives in London, NYC, Los Angeles, the Bay Area, and Washington DC, as well as extensive interviews, the project is a revisionist narrative of a key moment in the history of science, when experimental drugs from psychedelics to hormones escaped the laboratory and became a force in society before the 1960s.
+I am currently working on a second book with the working title Tripping on Utopia: Margaret Mead, the Cold War, and the Troubled Birth of Psychedelic Science (forthcoming from Grand Central Publishing in 2024).
+Based on research in private and public archives in London, NYC, Los Angeles, the Bay Area, and Washington DC, as well as extensive interviews, the project is a revisionist narrative of a key moment in the history of science: the decades when psychedelic drugs emerged both as a cutting-edge field of scientific research and as a societal preoccupation that has lasted until the present.

 If you are interested in the topic of experimental drug research pre-1965, and in particular if you know of any relevant archives or living participants in this story who are open to being interviewed, please get in touch.